ynput/ayon-documentation/website/docs/addon_maya_ornatrix_artist.md

 ### Creating and publishing

-Users can either create ```Ornatrix Cache``` instance by their own or load ornatrix rig which automatically creates the instance after launching the Publisher UI.
+Users can either create an ```Ornatrix Cache``` instance themselves or load ornatrix rig which automatically creates the instance ready for publishing.

 The cache family exports Ornatrix Alembic (.abc) which includes the Ornatrix data into the publish folder.